FoldedLettuce/Discord-Reaction-Role-Bot/README.md

 # Requirements

-This bot requires Node.Js and discord.js and was developed and tested in Node.Js v16.9.0
+This bot requires Node.Js and Discord.Js v12 and was developed and tested in Node.Js v16.9.0

 You can get Node.Js from https://nodejs.org/en/download/
-You can get discord.js from doing "npm install discord.js", however it is already installed in this bot.
+You can get Discord.Js from doing "npm install discord.js-v12", however it is already installed in this bot.

 # Setup:

-1. Clone the repository using git clone https://github.com/LiamMoroney/Discord-Reaction-Role-Bot.git (or download it as a .zip file and extract it)
+1. Clone the repository using `git clone https://github.com/FoldedLettuce/Discord-Reaction-Role-Bot.git` (or download it as a .zip file and extract it)

-2. In the config.json file, insert your token into the "token" value.
+2. In the config.json file, insert your bot token into the "token" value.
 Tokens are found here: https://discord.com/developers/applications/

-3. Open the config.json found in the folder you just downloaded, and change the channel ID (using developer mode https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID- and right click on a channel and press "Copy ID") value to the one to plan on using for your reaction roles.
+3. In the config.json file, change the channel ID to the channel you would like the reaction message posted (To get the channel ID turn on developer mode https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID- and right click on a channel and press "Copy ID").

 4. Open the "reactionrole.js" file found in the commands folder.